 This ratio is calculated by dividing the company’s market capitalization (market cap), which is the value of all its outstanding stock in dollars, by its revenue.
 Unlike the P/E ratio, the P/S ratio doesn’t factor in profit.
 Rather, it focuses on growth.

-What it tells you: The P/S ratio is one way to value companies that don’t have a steady history or profitability, maybe because they’re up-and-coming or part of a cyclical industry that doesn’t always show a profit.
+What it tells you: The P/S ratio is one way to value companies that don’t have a steady history or profitability.
+This could be because they’re up-and-coming or part of a cyclical industry that doesn’t always show a profit.
 A good P/S ratio should be as close to 1 as possible.

 Recommended: Investing in Growth Funds